Rest or recovery? Why both are crucial

 Easy spin

-You might think that a gentle spin is not really a recovery for you if your main activity is cycling.
+You might think a gentle spin is not really a recovery for you if your main activity is cycling.
 Well, that's perfectly fine, but feel free to include a gentle spin from time to time in low gears, just to enjoy a few minutes of riding on a local cycling path.
-If you want to stay safe or the weather is just not ideal, choose one of the shorter rides in our app, which gives you the added benefit of discovering the world from the comfort of your home.
+If you want to stay safe or the weather isn’t ideal, choose one of the shorter rides on ROUVY, which give you the added benefit of discovering the world from the comfort of your home.

 To sum it up, remember what the key benefits are.
 By resting and well recovering you: